 Renowned for its earth and life sciences exhibits, London’s Natural History Museum may seem a little out of place on this list.
 Or does it?

-In Tomb Raider 3, Lara is tasked with finding some embalming fluid for The Damned and while the British Museum seems like the logical place for an Egyptology exhibit, it’s worth mentioning that the Natural History Museum has an impressive number of Ancient Egyptian animal mummies in its research collections and held an exhibition on animal mummies at its sister museum in Tring, Hertfordshire, in 2005.
-Furthermore, the museum even hosted the launch party for Tomb Raider 3 back in October 1998.
+In Tomb Raider 3, Lara is tasked with retrieving some embalming fluid from the Natural History Museum.
+The British Museum may seem like the more logical place for an Egyptology exhibit but the Natural History Museum does actually have an impressive number of Ancient Egyptian animal mummies within its research collections.
+It has also held an exhibition on animal mummies at its sister museum in Tring, Hertfordshire, back in 2005.
+Furthermore, the museum hosted the launch party for Tomb Raider 3 back in October 1998.

-So a Tomb Raider level based in the Natural History Museum isn’t as unlikely as it seems.
+So a Tomb Raider level set in the Natural History Museum wasn’t as unlikely as it seems.

-Having said that, if you’re looking for ancient artefacts, you should certainly look elsewhere.
+That said, if you’re looking for ancient artefacts, you should definitely look elsewhere.
 But if dinosaurs, geology, and zoology are your thing, a visit to the Natural History Museum is an absolute must.

-One of the museum’s iconic exhibits is its Diplodocus skeleton cast, “Dippy”, which greets (and towers over) visitors to the museum’s cathedral-like Central Hall.
-The rest of the museum is divided into four thematic zones: the Red Zone (which is devoted to earth sciences), the Green Zone (home to the museum’s ecology and environment exhibits), the Blue Zone (home to the museum’s popular dinosaurs and mammals galleries) and the Orange Zone (home to the Darwin Centre and the museum’s beautiful Wildlife Garden).
+One of the museum’s iconic exhibits is its Diplodocus skeleton cast, “Dippy”, which greets and towers over visitors to the museum’s cathedral-like Central Hall.
+The rest of the museum is divided into four thematic zones: the Red Zone (earth sciences), the Green Zone (ecology and environment), the Blue Zone (dinosaurs and mammals) and the Orange Zone, which is home to the Darwin Centre and the museum’s beautiful Wildlife Garden.